bartvanbenthem/k8s-credsync/README.md

 * Design and transform the current build to a kubernetes native build including monitoring.
 * Design and create a function for snapshotting the proxy secret before change trough the sync functions.
 * Design and create a update function only for the passwords.
-* Design and create a function that updates the OrganizationID in the Proxy secret with the generated Grafana OrganizationID.